hlynch/glacies-indicium/prep_scripts/README.md

 # State of the Script
 The `raster-prep.py` script takes two arguments: a directory containing arbitrarily-many multiband GeoTIFFs, and an output folder.
-The script
-currently:

 ## Things the Script Currently Does
 - Iterates over each file in the provided directory
 - Parses the file paths and file names in an architecture-friendly manner